bas-amop/PolarRoute-server/README.md

 **Note**: In development, meshes are not automatically ingested into the database.
 Follow these steps to add a mesh to the database.

-1. Make a local directory structure with `mkdir -p data/mesh` and copy a vessel mesh file from MeshiPhi into `./data/mesh`, which is bind-mounted into the app container.
+1. Make a local directory structure with `mkdir -p data/mesh` (if it has not been created by `docker compose`) and copy a vessel mesh file from MeshiPhi or PolarRoute-pipeline into `./data/mesh`, which is bind-mounted into the app container.
 1. Run `docker compose exec app /bin/bash` to open a shell inside the running app container.
 2. Run `django-admin insert_mesh /usr/src/app/data/mesh/<MESH FILENAME>` to insert the mesh into the database manually.